rajashekhar1121/aws-boto3/README.md

 Install the AWS CLI and Boto3:
 `pip install awscli boto3 -U --ignore-installed six`

-Setup your access key, secret key and region:
+Setup your access key, secret key and region using this command:
 `aws configure`